From English to Hinglish: AI Keyboards Embrace Local Languages in India

 Where is all this heading?
 The future of Indian language technology looks increasingly personalized and adaptive.
 Beyond just supporting Hinglish, next-generation keyboards will likely understand individual speech patterns at a much deeper level.

-Some emerging developments to watch:
+Some emerging developments to watch in 2026 and beyond:

-• Voice-to-text that understands mixed language speech patterns
+• Voice-to-text that understands mixed language speech patterns with real-time translation

 • Personalized language models that learn your specific dialect and vocabulary